Lord of the Flies (1963 film): Plot

-In the prologue, told through photographs, a group of schoolboys is evacuated from England following the outbreak of an unidentified war.
+In the prologue, told through photographs, a group of schoolboys are evacuated from England following the outbreak of an unidentified war.
 Their aircraft is shot down by a briefly-glimpsed fighter plane and ditches near a remote island.

 The main character, Ralph, is seen walking through a tropical forest.
-He meets a chubby, bespectacled, intelligent boy who reveals his school nickname was Piggy, but asks that Ralph not repeat that.
-The two go to the beach where they find a conch shell, which Ralph blows to rally the other survivors.
+He meets a chubby, bespectacled boy who reveals his school nickname was Piggy but asks that Ralph not repeat that.
+The two go to the beach where they find a conch seashell, which Ralph blows to rally the other survivors.
 As they emerge from the jungle, it becomes clear that no adults have escaped the crash.
-Singing is then heard and a small column of school choir boys, wearing dark cloaks and hats and led by a boy named Jack Merridew, walk towards Ralph and Piggy.
+Singing is then heard and a small column of school choirboys, wearing dark cloaks and hats and led by a boy named Jack Merridew, walk towards the other survivors.

 The boys decide to appoint a chief.
 The vote goes to Ralph, not Jack.
 Initially, Ralph is able to steer the boys (all of whom are aged between about six and fourteen) towards a reasonably civilised and co-operative society.
-The choir boys make wooden spears, creating the appearance that they are warriors within the group.
+The choirboys make wooden spears, creating the appearance that they are warriors within the group.
 Crucially, Jack has a knife.
-Ralph, Jack, and a choir boy named Simon go off to explore, and find out they are indeed on a deserted island.
+Ralph, Jack, and a choirboy named Simon go off to explore, find out they are indeed on a deserted island and that there are wild pigs on the island.
 The boys have another assembly where Ralph tells the boys to make a fire.

 The boys build shelters and start a signal fire using Piggy's spectacles.
-With no rescue in sight, the increasingly authoritarian and violence-prone Jack starts hunting and eventually finds a pig.
+With no rescue in sight, the increasingly authoritarian and violence-prone Jack starts hunting and eventually finds a pig, which they hunt.
 Meanwhile, the fire, for which he and his "hunters" are responsible, goes out, losing the boys' chance of being spotted from a passing aeroplane.
-Piggy chastises Jack, and Jack strikes him in retaliation, knocking his glasses off, and breaking one lens.
+Piggy chastises Jack, and Jack strikes him in retaliation, knocking his glasses off and breaking one lens.
 Ralph is furious with Jack.
-Soon some of the boys begin to talk of a beast that comes from the water.
-The next day, twins Sam and Eric see something land on the mountain, and they tell the boys it's another beast.
+Soon some of the boys begin to talk of a "beast" that comes from the water.
+The next day, twins Sam and Eric, see something on the mountain and they tell the boys it's another beast.
 All the boys except Piggy and the littluns go searching for it.
-Ralph, Jack, and another boy named Roger continue on to the top of the mountain and see something move.
-The boys all run away.
-The next day, Jack, obsessed with this imagined threat, leaves the group to start a new tribe, one without rules, where the boys play and hunt all day.
-Soon, more follow until only a few, including Piggy, are left with Ralph.
+Ralph, Jack and another boy named Roger continue on to the top of the mountain and see something move.
+The boys run away.
+The next day, Jack, obsessed with this imagined threat and tired of listening to Ralph, leaves the group to start a new tribe, one without rules, where the boys paint their faces, play and hunt all day.
+Soon, more follow until only a few, including Piggy, Sam and Eric, are left with Ralph.